vibe-base/vibecoin/README.md

 - Code that feels as good as it runs

-The use of Vobe Code ensures that Vibecoin maintains the highest standards of code quality, with strict enforcement of best practices such as our 1000-line limit for Rust files.
+The use of Vobecode ensures that Vibecoin maintains the highest standards of code quality, with strict enforcement of best practices such as our 1000-line limit for Rust files.

 ## 🤝 Contributing